wesm/feather/FORMAT.md

 ```

 The null bitmask is byte-aligned, but contains 1 bit per value indicating null
 or not null.
+We use MSB left-to-right bit-numbering ([reference][1]).
+For
-For example, an array with length 5 containing 3 nulls followed by
+example, an array with length 5 containing 3 nulls followed by 2 valid values
-2 valid values would have a single byte with the values
+would have a single byte with the values

 ```
 1 1 1 0 0 0 0 0